irace/irace.github.com/_posts/2023-12-26-watered-down.md

 It adds up.
 It’s exhausting.
 It’s impossible to imagine that anyone who spent years with the uncut experience would spend nearly as much time doing all of this.

 So we won’t.
-And we’ll so much better for it.
+And we’ll be so much better for it.

 We didn’t know how good we had it.
 But it’s even better now that it’s worse.